Landlords Glasgow | Property Management Glasgow

 An inventory is a list of everything in the property that you are renting to your tenant (for example, furniture, carpets and curtains, kitchenware) and its condition also health and safety, e.g. Smoke alarms and detectors.

-An inventory can help avoid a dispute because it proves what state the property was in when your tenant moved there.
+An inventory can help avoid a dispute because it proves what state the property was when your tenant moved there.
 In particular, it can help if a dispute is lodged with a tenancy deposit scheme or PHRP (Private Housing Rental Panel).

 Knowledge and experience

+If you’re looking for a real estate agent in Glasgow you can rely on, look no further than A&S Properties.
 With our understanding of the Glasgow property market and our experience in providing top-tier property management services for landlords across the country, you can be sure that you and your property are in great hands.

 - Assistance making sure your property is up to code and fully aligned will all relevant laws and regulations